 All owners, directors, and account users have to be at least 18 years old

 You need to have a business current account

 The only way to move money in and out of a business savings account is through a business current account.

-You will have to nominate this account when you open your business savings.
-This does not need to be a business current account from the same provider as the savings account,
+You will have to nominate this account when you open your business savings account.
+You don’t need to have the current and savings accounts with the same provider.

 You can move money between business accounts and personal accounts, as both will be in your name.
 This means you can apply for personal savings accounts to gain interest on your business savings.

 You can only open savings accounts designed for businesses.
 It also means the money saved does not belong to you but to the business.

 When you are searching for a business savings account, ask yourself the following questions to help you find the right account for your circumstances: